CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 - To change global histogram settings, run the `nv set system telemetry histogram <type>` command.
 - To enable histograms on interfaces or to change interface level settings, run the `nv set interface <interface> telemetry histogram <type>` command.

+The packet and buffer histogram does not use the histogram type setting but uses the `nv set system telemetry interface-stats` command instead.

 {{< tabs "TabID93 ">}}
 {{< tab "Egress Queue Length ">}}